hpsinghPHY/Harsh-Pratap-Singh/README.md

 # Harsh-Pratap-Singh
-My resume as an Physics enthusiast
+My resume as a Physics enthusiast